Skip to main content

 🐘 Wildlife & Recreation

 The wildlife and recreation make Pakhal a popular retreat.
 Moonlit nights and the shores are simply heavenly.
-One of the few unpolluted lakes in India.
+It is one of the few unpolluted lakes in India.

 🥾 Hiking Trail